allenai/rslearn/docs/ModelConfig.md

         load_all_item_groups: false
 ```

-For raster data, the `bands` and `dtype` options are required, but they can be omitted
+For raster data, the `bands` and `dtype` options are required, but they should be
-for vector data.
+omitted for vector data.

-Time series in rslearn are represented as (T*C, H, W) tensors, where the timesteps are
+Time series in rslearn are represented as (T*C, H, W) tensors, where the timesteps (T)
-concatenated on the channel dimension.
-Often, you may have an rslearn dataset with each
+are concatenated on the channel dimension (C), and the other two dimensions are
+height (H) and width (W).
+Often, you may have an rslearn dataset with each timestep in
-timestep in a different item group of the same layer, like "sentinel2", "sentinel2.1",
+a different item group of the same layer, like "sentinel2", "sentinel2.1",
 "sentinel2.2".

 If `layers` is set to `["sentinel2"]`, and `load_all_layers` and `load_all_item_groups`